 - Hours of Operation and Locations — What are the locations of your office-based practice?
 What days and hours is the office open?

 - Sick Visits — How does scheduling work for same-day sick visits?

 - After-hours care — Is the office open after hours on evenings or weekends?
 If the office is closed, how are medical concerns addressed and triaged?
 And, where would I take my sick or injured child after hours?

-- Hospital Privileges — Does he/she have privileges where you are planning on giving birth?
-If baby needs hospitalization, where would they be admitted?
+- Hospital Privileges — Do they have privileges where you plan on giving birth?
+If my baby needs hospitalization, where would they be admitted?

 - Doctor Coverage — Who covers for you when you are out of the office?

 - Timeliness — If having a doctor who runs on a schedule like a swiss clock is important to you, ask about average wait times for scheduled visits.

 - Special Topics — Do they have any particular medical interests?
 If you have questions or concerns about the standard of care, such as circumcision, vaccinations, breastfeeding, and lactation support, now is the time to bring them to light and gather important information.

 - Overall Observations — Did the physician address all of your concerns and take the time to answer your questions?
 Did their personality fit your needs?
 Did the environment of the office and staff demeanor suit you?

 In addition to finding the right health care professional for your baby, there are things you can do to create a healthier environment for your baby at home.
 Some basic steps and precautions can make your home a greener, cleaner, and healthier place for a newborn.
 You can read more about creating this haven by using some of your resting downtime to read Healthy Child, Healthy World.